sfeucht/sfeucht.github.io/content/books2024.md

 # Books I Read in 2024

 Here are the books that I remember reading this year.
-I don't set "reading goals" for myself, but this year a lot of interesting books fell into my lap.
+I don't set reading goals for myself, but this year a lot of interesting books fell into my lap.
 I even managed to have time to read many of them!

 - East, West - Salman Rushdie
 - If This Is a Man - Primo Levi